 - The health benefits of apples are also associated with treating and reducing the risk of developing obesity, diabetes, unhealthy cholesterol levels, inflammatory bowel disease, hemorrhoids, Crohn’s disease, ulcerative colitis, dysentery, eye disorders, gout, rheumatism, and several other disorders.

 The wealth of benefits presented by these yummy and refreshing apples make them one of the most affordable and delicious fruits on the list.
-So, treat yourself with this wonderful fruit and gift yourself a health and energy boost.
+So, treat yourself to this wonderful fruit and gift yourself a health and energy boost.